bridgecrewio/checkov/docs/5. Contribution/New Check.md

 In our documentation, a check is sometimes referred loosely also as a Policy.
 We expect to solve a real-world hardening, assessment, auditing or forensic gap you encountered.
 In other words, a new check should reflect a policy you think should be globally accepted when provisioning and changing infrastructure.

-This guide covers all the necessary stages required to building and contributing a new check.
+This guide covers all the necessary stages required to building and contributing a new check, which are:

+1. Prerequisites
+2. Implementation
+3. Testing
+4. Pull Request

 ## Contribution Stages
 1. Prerequisites
-    * Install Checkov as described in the [Installation](#) subsection.
+    * Install Checkov as described in the [Installation](#installation) subsection.
     * Read about check's structure and functionality in the [Prerequisites](#prerequisites) section.
     * Identify the check's `type` and `provider`, as described [here](#check-structure).
     * If available, provide the IaC configuration documentation that relates to the check, as described [here](#review-iac-configuration-documentation).
     * Provide an example Terraform configuration file, as described [here](#example-Terraform-configuration).
+2. Implementation
-2. Implement the check as described in the [Implementation](#implementation) section.
+    * Implement the check as described in the [Implementation](#implementation) section.
+3. Testing
-3. Provide a unit test suite of the check as described in the [Testing](#testing) section.
+    * Provide a unit test suite of the check as described in the [Testing](#testing) section.
+4. Pull Request
-4. Open a PR that contains the implementing code and testing suite, with the following information:
+    * Open a PR that contains the implementing code and testing suite, with the following information:
         * Check `id`
         * Check `name`
         * Check type and provider
         * IaC configuration documentation (If available)
         * Example Terraform configuration file
         * Any additional information that would help other members to better understand the check

 ## Prerequisites